dominikrys/dominikrys.github.io/content/posts/transparently-proxy-spoofed-ip/index.md

 To resolve packets according to their `Host` header, I used [**Privoxy**](https://www.privoxy.org/) in [intercepting mode](https://www.privoxy.org/faq/configuration.html#INTERCEPTING), which I will explain how to configure.

-## How to configure Privoxy to resolve spoofed IP packets?
+## How to Configure Privoxy to Resolve Spoofed IP packets?

 Luckily the configuration for Privoxy is very simple.
 First, install it using your operating system's package manager.
 Next, modify its configuration file under `etc/privoxy/config` with the following details, where `INTERFACE_IP` is the IP of the interface that you want Privoxy to listen at: